Information for international students for Winter 2021

-You can stay in Canada, and you might need to extend your study permit, and co-op work permit (if applicable), based on your new program start date.
-This will also keep immigration updated with your registration records.
+You might need to extend your study permit and co-op work permit (if applicable), based on your new program start date.

-Q. My courses for Level 2 or above are offered entirely online or through a combination of both online and face to face delivery for the new term.
+Q. My courses for Level 2 or above are offered entirely online or through a combination of both online and face-to-face delivery for the new term.
 Can I defer my registration to a future term?
-Am I able to work if I defer to January 2021 (21W)?

-A. If you are choosing to take a term off, this will result in you NOT being a registered student for the term.
-(Students who are not registered will not be eligible to work in Canada).
-This could also negatively affect your program progression and your eligibility for a Post-Graduate Work Permit (PGWP) because your program may not be considered to be completed continuously full-time.
+A. If you choose to take a term off, you will NOT be considered a registered student for the term.
+(This means you are not allowed to work.)
+This could also negatively affect your program progression and your eligibility for a Post-Graduate Work Permit (PGWP).

 Q. Can I work in Canada if my courses are online?

 A. Yes.
 Online and blended course delivery are the current alternative options due to COVID-19.
-This means you are still considered a registered full-time student and are eligible to work 20 hours per week.
+This means you are eligible to work 20 hours per week.